Chart Color Schemes

 AreaSearch assessment of residential development activity positions Worongary - Tallai among the top 25% of areas assessed nationwide

-Worongary-Tallai has averaged approximately 66 new dwelling approvals annually over recent years.
-Specifically, 330 homes were approved between the financial years FY21 to FY25, with an additional 32 approvals recorded in FY26 as of current figures.
-This translates to an average of 1.6 new residents per year per dwelling constructed over the past five financial years (FY21-FY25), indicating a balanced supply and demand dynamic that has recently eased to one person per dwelling, reflecting improved supply availability.
-The average expected construction cost value for new homes in Worongary-Tallai is around $589,000, suggesting developers are targeting the premium market segment with higher-end properties.
+Worongary-Tallai averaged approximately 66 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+A total of 330 homes were approved during this period, with an additional 35 approved in FY26 as of current figures.
+This translates to around 95 people per approval, indicating a developing area.
+The average expected construction cost value of new homes is $589,000, suggesting developers target the premium market segment.

-Commercial approvals this financial year totalled $306,000, signifying a predominantly residential focus.
-Compared to the Rest of Qld, Worongary-Tallai has seen 191.0% more new home approvals per capita, offering buyers ample choice within the area.
-Recent building activity consists solely of standalone homes, preserving the area's traditional low-density character and appealing to those seeking family homes with space.
-With approximately 95 people per approval, Worongary-Tallai reflects a developing area with population forecasts indicating an increase of 4,018 residents by 2041.
+Commercial approvals this financial year totalled $306,000, reflecting a predominantly residential focus.
+Compared to the Rest of Qld, Worongary-Tallai has 191% more new home approvals per person, offering buyers ample choice.
+Recent building activity consists solely of standalone homes, maintaining the area's traditional low-density character and appealing to those seeking space in family homes.
+Population forecasts project an increase of 4,018 residents by 2041, with building activity keeping pace with growth projections.

 Frequently Asked Questions - Development